Brunadiasmiguel/Women_government_GDP/README.md

 ## Questions & Hypotheses

 The main hypotheses to tackle was the existence of a correlation between percentage of women in the Parliamente and GDP worldwide.
 With these two indicators, a more general inference could bloom that women emancipation, equality and governmental representation could be connected to the level of development of the country, in this case evaluated by the GDP.
 It was also relevant to compare the two metrics individually in a worldwide context and analyse their discrepencies.
-The focus was to evaluate the most recent year 2019 but still checking if there were significant discrepancies in the last 5 years to be considered on the analysis.
-Then, to focus the analysis on the countries that stand out in both metrics, following a study case mindset.
+The focus was to evaluate the most recent year 2019 and also to analyse the last 5 years, to check if an average of them could be taken into analysis - no major discrepancies supported the hypotheses that their average could be used.
+Then, to focus the analysis on the countries that stand out in both metrics for a correlation, following a study case mindset.